 Ben Ledi appears in Walter Scott’s poem “Lady of the Lake”.
 In 1791 Rev Doctor James Robertson, the minister of the parish church, mistakenly translated the name of Ben Ledi into “Hill of God”.
 North to Ben Ledi lies the Lochan nan Corp: A small loch 655m above sea level.
 Translated it means “the little loch of the dead”.
 Its name is because of of an accident to a funeral party where 200 people died.

-The main walking path starts at the Forestry Commission car park nearby the road to Stank.
+The main walking path starts at the Forestry Commission car park near to the road to Stank Glen.
 There you can find maps with information about the routes.
-One interesting route is nearby Stank Glen which first goes through the forest and then climbs steep up.
-There are pinnacles higher up on the south side and rock climbing as well as abseiling is possible there.
+One interesting route is via Stank Glen which first goes through the forest and then climbs steeply.
+There are pinnacles higher up on the south side and rock climbing as well as abseiling possibilities.
 This route goes along Ben Ledi’s East Side which offers the best views with Loch Lubnaig and River Leny.
 The south is very flat and rather unspectacular.
 On a very clear day, it is worthwhile to have a look to the west where you can see the Arrochar Alps, Ben Lomond and Ben Arthur (The Cobbler).
 Ben Ledi is a good hill to see the contrasts of the Highland Boundary Fault which separates Lowlands and Highlands.
 Because of the beautiful views, sometimes Ben Ledi is also used for paragliding.

 Other hills nearby

-For those who like to see more of the Trossachs’ Landscape, there is a number of other interesting hills nearby Ben Ledi.
-Ben A’an is a relatively low hill which is also suitable for hail walking beginners.
-It offers fantastic views on the famous Loch Katrine.
+For those who like to see more of the Trossachs’ Landscape, there is a number of other interesting hills nearby.
+Ben A’an is a relatively small hill which is also suitable for walking beginners.
+It offers fantastic views of Loch Katrine.
 Situated south of Ben A’an is Ben Venue which is also next to Loch Katrine and the beautiful Queen Elizabeth Forest Park.
-Other good places for hill walking nearby Ben Ledi are Ben Lomond in the West of the Trossachs and Ben Vorlich with Stuc a’ Chroin next to Loch Earn.
-These Munros are nearly 1000m high and offer good additional hill walking possibilities.
+Other good places for hill walking are Ben Lomond in the West of the Trossachs and Ben Vorlich with Stuc a’ Chroin next to Loch Earn.
+These Munros are nearly 1000m high and offer great additional hill walking possibilities for Munro Baggers.

-From Stirling just follow the Road direction Callander.
-Pass Callander and turn left when you reach Kilmahog and soon you’ll arrive at the Stank Glen car park on the left marked by the sign to the Forest Cabins.
+From Stirling just follow the road to Callander.
+Pass through Callander and straight on at Kilmahog and soon you’ll arrive at the Stank Glen car park on the left marked by the sign to the Forest Cabins.